 Second option – Research third-party auditors

-Often times managers in charge of facilities, operations, etc have far too much responsibility and cannot take hours out of their schedule to read hundred page documents that will likely leave them more confused and overwhelmed.
+Often times managers in charge of facilities, operations, etc have far too much responsibility and cannot take hours out of their schedule to read hundred-page documents that will likely leave them more confused and overwhelmed.
 It has been our experience that people attempt to read through the policies and still need help navigating through the extensive amounts of detail that go into an audit.
 They also sometimes simply do not want to do the reading and would rather spend their time and resources more efficiently by leaving it to third party environmental auditors.
-The benefits to going this route is that managers can feel confident knowing their facilities are being assessed by an unbias third party who will tell them what is out of compliance and will then help them to fix it.
+The benefit of going this route is that managers can feel confident knowing their facilities are being assessed by an unbias third party who will tell them what is out of compliance and will then help them to fix it.
 This is also a good way to do a mock audit so you understand how it could possibly go but without the punishments that would come from an actual audit if your facility is out of compliance.

 Once you determine which option is the best route for you, don’t wait to get started.
 As we mentioned before, an audit can happen at any time without any notice so you definitely want to make sure your facility is in compliance before that happens.

-If going with a third party environmental auditing company is the direction you see as the best fit for your facilities, we can save you the hassle of spending more of your precious time searching for a company that provides you this service.
+If going with a third-party environmental auditing company is the direction you see as the best fit for your facilities, we can save you the hassle of spending more of your precious time searching for a company that provides you this service.
 It is vital that compliance is met in your facilities, this is where we come in.
-MLi Environmental provides mock audits of your laboratory, school, hospital or facility based on EPA regulations to provide you with a report so you can make changes to these noncompliance issues before the DEP, DEC, EPA, and OSHA walk through.
+MLI Environmental provides mock audits of your laboratory, school, hospital, or facility-based on EPA regulations to provide you with a report so you can make changes to these non-compliance issues before the DEP, DEC, EPA, and OSHA walk-through.
 So if you decide this is the best route for you, you can request information about our auditing service, and we will be sure to get back to you within 48 hours.